strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 In contrast to the idempotent producer, a transactional producer instance will be allocated the same PID (but incremented producer epoch), as any previous instance with the same `transactional.id`.
 Together the PID and producer epoch identify a logical producer session.

-When starting, the producer call `initTransactions` to initialize the producer session, allowing the broker to tidy up state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
-Thereafter, any existing producers using the same `transactional.id` are considered zombies, and are fenced off as soon as they try to send data.

 > Before Kafka 2.6 the `transactional.id` had to be a static encoding of the input partitions in order to avoid ownership transfer between application instances during rebalances, that would invalidate the fencing logic.
 > This limitation was hugely inefficient, because an application instance couldn't reuse a single thread-safe producer instance, but had to create one for each input partition.
 > It was fixed with by forcing the producer to send the consumer group metadata along with the offsets to commit ([KIP-447](https://cwiki.apache.org/confluence/display/KAFKA/KIP-447%3A+Producer+scalability+for+exactly+once+semantics)).

+When starting, the producer call `initTransactions` to initialize the producer session, allowing the broker to tidy up state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
+Thereafter, any existing producers using the same `transactional.id` are considered zombies, and are fenced off as soon as they try to send data.

-To guarantee message ordering, a given producer can have at most one open transaction (they are executed serially).
+To guarantee message ordering, a given producer can have at most one ongoing transaction (they are executed serially).
-Consumers with `isolation.level=read_committed` are not allowed to advance to offsets which include open transactions, while messages from aborted transactions are filtered out.
+Consumers with `isolation.level=read_committed` are not allowed to advance to offsets which include ongoing transactions, while messages from aborted transactions are filtered out.

 The transaction coordinator is a module running inside a Kafka broker.
-Each coordinator owns a subset of the partitions in the internal `__transaction_state` topic (i.e. the partitions for which its broker is the leader).
+Each coordinator owns a subset of the partitions in the `__transaction_state` topic (i.e. the partitions for which its broker is the leader).
-The coordinator automatically aborts any ongoing transaction that is not completed within `transaction.timeout.ms`.

 It is important to note that transactions are only supported inside a single Kafka cluster.
-If the transaction scope includes processors with externally observable side-effects, you would need to use an additional component such as `ChainedKafkaTransactionManager` from the SpringBoot project.
+If the transaction scope includes processors with externally observable side-effects, you would need to use additional components.
-This component is able to synchronize a database transaction with the Kafka transaction.
+The [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) could help in this case.

 #### Transaction metadata

 In order to implement transactions Kafka brokers need to include extra book-keeping information in logs.

-Information about producers and their transactions is stored in the `__transaction_state` log which is appended to by the transaction coordinator.
+Information about producers and their transactions is stored in the `__transaction_state` topic which is appended to by the transaction coordinator.

-Within user logs in addition to the usual batches of user records, partition leaders append control records to track which batches have actually been committed and which rolled back.
+Within user logs, in addition to the usual batches of user records, partition leaders append control records to track which batches have actually been committed and which rolled back.
-Control records are not exposed to Kafka applications by Kafka consumers, as they are an internal implementation detail of the transaction support.
+Control records are not exposed to applications by Kafka consumers, as they are an internal implementation detail of the transaction support.

-An end transaction marker (`COMMIT` or `ABORT`) is a special control record that indicates the end of a transaction (decision).
-It is used to ensure that the transaction is either completed successfully or aborted in case of a failure.
-The end transaction marker is added to the log after all the records related to the transaction have been written to the log.

 Non-transactional records are considered decided immediately, but transactional records are only decided when the corresponding commit or abort marker is written.